Letters from Tokyo #1: Why I Came to Japan

 Five became ten.

-At some point the question stopped being, “When will I go back to the UK?” and became, “How do I move forward from here?”
+At some point the question stopped being, “When will I go back to the UK?” and became, “Why should I?”

 Looking back now, I don’t think I came to Japan for any one single reason that I can easily articulate.